-But over the years, how I plan my travel, has totally changed.
-Now I’m a last-minute planner and rarely travel with any set itinerary.
+But over the years, the way how I plan my travels has totally changed.
+Now I’m a last-minute planner and rarely travel with a set itinerary.
 When plans change or things go wrong, I just roll with it.
 Life on the road works out in the end and mishaps are just a part of the journey.

 For example, while backpacking in Europe earlier this year, I had my camera stolen in Bratislava, Slovakia — with almost half of my press trip still left unattended.
 Now I could remorse over what happened and spoil the rest of my trip or accept it all courageously.
-Accepting it all courageously, I reported the incident to the police and had the story (of what happened) published in a couple of local Slovakian-newspapers, in addition to writing about it on my blog.
+And accepting it all courageously, I reported the incident to the police and had the story (of what happened) published in a couple of local Slovakian newspapers, in addition to writing about it on my blog.
 In the end, hundreds of Slovaks came forward conveying their deepest condolences and asking if they can help me in any way.
-A kind guy from Bratislava moreover donated a camera he wasn’t in need of, anymore.
-Not only did I gain a lifelong lesson from what happened, I also explored a bright side of Slovakia, and its people, who come out as a force, not wanting to have crime walking freely on their streets.
+A kind guy from Bratislava moreover donated a camera that he didn’t need.
+Not only did I gain a lifelong lesson from what happened, but I also explored the bright side of Slovakia, and its people, who come out as a force, not wanting to have crime walking freely on their streets.

 Facing Your Fears Isn’t As Scary As It Seems

-When you’ve got to figure everything yourself you may feel anxious.
-Maybe a bit overwhelming too in the beginning.
+When you’ve got to figure everything out yourself you may feel anxious.
+Maybe a bit overwhelmed too in the beginning.
 You may feel nervous talking to strangers or feel awkward being in a restaurant or a museum all alone.
-But over time, you learn to win-over your fears — no matter how big or small.
+But over time, you learn to win over your fears and anxieties — no matter how big or small.
 Things quickly become less frightening once you step up to face them.

-When I Started travelling solo, my biggest fear — being an introvert, and having an irrationally anxious mind about everything — was of being alone in public spaces.
-I would feel so uncomfortable everytime someone shared a look while laughing with their friends as I sat alone with an expressionless face.
-But slowly I found my comfort zone in solitude and yet staying totally absorbed in whatever I was doing.
-From reading a book in a train with a dozen eyes set upon me to walking in an open market as I carefully gulp an ice cream, I’m now more capable of handling my fear of solitude than I ever imagined.
+When I started travelling solo, my biggest fear — being an introvert, and having an irrationally anxious mind about everything — was of being alone in public spaces.
+I would feel so uncomfortable every time someone shared a look while laughing with their friends as I sat alone with an expressionless face.
+But slowly I found my comfort zone and yet stayed totally absorbed in whatever I am doing.
+From reading a book on a train to walking in an open market as I carelessly gulp an ice cream, I’m now more self-contained.
+Being self-contained remains one of the biggest achievements and solo travelling lessons.

-Traveling solo instils the character traits of empathy and gratitude more creatively than you can imagine.
-When you travel places and travel alone, you get an eye for understanding world-realities from someone else’s perspective.
-A middle-aged mother in Cambodia working hard to send her kids for schooling.
-Farmers investing long, arduous hours of growing the rice and coffee that fill our tables in the cities.
+Travelling solo instils the character traits of empathy and gratitude more creatively than you can imagine.
+When you travel to places and travel alone, you get an eye for understanding world realities from someone else’s perspective.
+A middle-aged mother in Cambodia working hard to send her kids to schooling.
+Farmers invest long, arduous hours in growing the rice and coffee that fill our tables in the cities.
 All these realities may otherwise seem customary and normal in day-to-day life, but while travelling with a broader mind, you start respecting what you have and develop gratitude towards others.